hornArts & Entertainment See also:

 Art Beat audiovideo - Arts blog from PBS Newshour, featuring news, reviews, interviews and more.
 Covers visual arts, film, literature, music, culture, and performing arts.

 Common Sense Media - An easy-to-use website for parents, offering capsule evaluations of movies, TV shows, and other media, plus reviews from kids and parents.
 Appropriate age group is given for each title, with ratings for message, violence, language, and sex.
-(Nonprofit organization)
+(Non-profit organization)

 Fun and Adventure in New Jersey - A comprehensive site with links to all kinds of arts and recreational facilities, events, and organizations in New Jersey.
+(Site includes advertisements)

 Middlesex County Culture and Heritage Commission - Information on organizations, facilities, and programs of historical or cultural interest in the county.
+See also Union County Office of Cultural and Heritage Affairs and Somerset County Culture and Heritage Commission.

 Movies & TV